Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 add_spell.`spell_type` returns a const int, irelevant of the spell type.
 Similar to recorded_blueprint, this variable contains the space in the recording _after_ adding the spell.
 The difference being that this constant is called spell_`spell_number`.

 recorded_blueprint tells the compactor that the recording it has made is a blueprint.
-This macro returns a const int value that holds the current ammount of space in the recording.
+This macro returns a const int value that holds the current amount of space in the recording.
 This variable is called blueprint_`value within blueprint_name`, so that you can cut up the recorded string.

 timer_modulo is best used before calling recorded_blueprint for clarity.<br>
 Adding a modulo adds extra space to the recording, making the value in spell_`spell_number` of the previous add_spell no longer be accurate.<br>
-recorded_blueprint sends the accurate space ammount.
+recorded_blueprint sends the accurate space amount.

 Your recording gets compacted and stored in the string `recorded_actives` and, in addition, your recordings size is stored in the integer `recording_size`.